MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AccountsApp.md

 # AccountsApp

 This is the top-level object that you use if you're managing accounts for others.
-Use it to get the list of accounts you have access to, and to select the account to manage.
+You use this object in multi-account scripts to get the list of accounts you have access to, and to select the account to manage.
+After getting the managed account, use the [BingAdsApp](reference/BingAdsApp.md) object to access its entities.

+This object is available for scripts run from the Scripts editor accessed from **Accounts Summary** in the Bing Ads web application.

 ## Methods